appacademy/job-search-guide/weeks/04/D3/day_three_overview.md

 ## Today's Learning Goals:

-- Give an example of a use-case for Topological Sort
+- What is an AVL tree?
-- What is a difference between Topological Sort and DFS?
+- How does it self balance?
-- On which types of Graphs can we do a topological sort?
+- How does prototypal inheritance work?
-- What data structure do we use to assist with the topological sort algorithm?
+- What is framing?
-- Explain TCP, and why it is a necessary protocol
+- What is a frame delimiter?
-- When is using an IIFE necessary?
+- What is bit stuffing?"
-- What is the syntax for an IIFE?
+- Why would you want to use an LRU cache in a backend server?
-- Give one explanation for why we have to make AJAX requests in `componentDidMount`
+- In the Master-Slave paradigm, what tasks are commonly done by the slave databases and why?

-## Practice
+- In a multi-tiered architecture, how do we get redundancy and responsiveness?

-**The learning goals are designed so that they can be used as Flash Card questions.
-Practice for at least 30 minutes today.**
+## Update and Practice 30 minutes of Flashcards

-### Besides Reviewing your flash cards it is also important to keep your algorithm and whiteboarding skills sharp.
+### Practice Alogrithms
 * Do 1 Leetcode or Hackerrank Problem
 * Do 1 whiteboarding problem